OOP in Practice

 c1 == c2: 1

-Inheritance vs Composition—A Design Choice You Must Understand
+Inheritance vs Composition—A Design Choice You Must Get Right

-Having implemented the entire system, let's step back and discuss a higher-level topic.
-You'll notice that the code features two types of relationships simultaneously: Circle inherits from Shape (inheritance), while Canvas uses shape functionality by holding a Shape pointer (composition).
-When should we use which?
+With the system implemented, let's step back and discuss a higher-level topic.
+You will notice two types of relationships in the code: Circle inherits from Shape (Inheritance), while Canvas uses shape functionality by holding a unique_ptr<Shape> (Composition).
+When do you use which?

-Inheritance expresses an "Is-a" relationship: a circle is a kind of shape, so Circle inheriting from Shape is perfectly natural.
-Composition expresses a "Has-a" relationship: a canvas contains shapes, but a canvas itself is not a shape.
-Inheritance is tightly coupled—derived classes depend on the base class's interface and implementation details.
-Composition is loosely coupled—Canvas uses shapes only through Shape's public interface.
+Inheritance expresses an "Is-a" relationship: A Circle is a kind of Shape, so Circle inheriting from Shape is natural.
+Composition expresses a "Has-a" relationship: A Canvas contains Shapes, but a Canvas is not itself a Shape.
+Inheritance is high coupling—derived classes depend on the base class's interface and implementation details.
+Composition is loose coupling—Canvas only uses shapes through Shape's public interface.

-The key is to judge the stability of the relationship: essential, stable relationships (a circle is a shape) call for inheritance; incidental, potentially changing relationships (a shape has a color) call for composition.
-ColoredShape is a practical example of the latter—you can add color to any shape without creating new subclasses, and adding transparency or borders in the future only requires another layer of composition.
+The key is judging the stability of the relationship: Essential, stable relationships (Circle is a Shape) use inheritance; Accidental, variable relationships (Shape has a color) use composition.
+ColoredShape is a practical example of the latter—you can add color to any shape without creating new subclasses, and adding transparency or borders later just requires another layer of composition.

 Exercises

-Add two classes: Square and Ellipse.
-Can Square inherit from Rectangle?
-Hint: a square requires its width and height to always be equal, but Rectangle's interface allows modifying the width or height independently, leading to a semantic contradiction if inherited.
+Add Square and Ellipse classes.
+Should Square inherit from Rectangle?
+Hint: A square requires width and height to always be equal, but Rectangle's interface allows modifying width or height independently.
+Inheritance would lead to a semantic contradiction.

 Exercise 2: Shape Grouping